anydotcrypto/metatransactions/gnosisSafe.md

 });
 ```

 It returns a `MinimalTx` that only contains the fields `to, data` which can be packed into an Ethereum Transaction.
-This takes care of preparing the replay protection & wrapping the call so it can be processed by the proxy account contract.
+This takes care of preparing the replay protection & wrapping the call so it can be processed by the gnosis safe contract.

 Note there is an additional `callType` field that can be used to decide if it is a `call` or a `delegatecall`.
 We only discuss call and advanced users can look at the contract on how to use delegatecall.